-The Instax Mini 9 And 8 cameras never suggest the Hi-Key settings (unlike the other four exposure settings), but it’s the safest to use when the camera suggests Indoor lighting without the risk of overexposing the image.
+The Instax Mini 9 camera never suggests the Hi-Key settings (unlike the other four exposure settings), but it’s the safest to use when the camera suggests Indoor lighting without the risk of overexposing the image.

 Alternatively, turn the brightness adjustment dial to select the Hi-Key mode whenever a brighter, softer, and more upbeat Instax picture is required.

 What does Hi-Key Mean on Instax Mini 9?

 The Hi-Key setting on the brightness adjustment dial on the Instax Mini 9 camera refers to a photography style where extremely bright lighting is used to reduce or eliminate shadows and illuminate the subject in darker surroundings.